bytebone/imgurcrawler/README.md

 ```

 This package imports a single function named `DownloadUrl`.
 Its single
-parameter is an Imgur URL.
+parameter is an Imgur ID.
 The function will try to download the image stored
-there.
+with the given ID.
 If there is no image, it returns *false*.
-Otherwise, it downloads the
+Otherwise, it
-image with the appropriate extension to *build/images* in the current
+downloads the image with the appropriate extension to *build/images* in the
-directory and returns *true*.
+current directory and returns *true*.

 ## Command-line usage